The 33 Best Things To Do in Chicago

 If you want to visit a fantastic city with tons of things to do, consider a trip to Chicago.
 You’ll fall in love with the city.

-Editors Note: The Signature Room on the 96th floor of the Hancock center was rated as a top Chicago attraction, but it unfortunatly closed its doors in September of 2023.
+Editor’s Note: The Signature Room on the 96th floor of the Hancock Center was rated as a top Chicago attraction, but it unfortunately closed its doors in September of 2023.